NikitaVolkov87/test_task_Melior-Games/README.md

 # Assignment 2
 ```
 'Add New Book' - page:
-1) Add form validation and display errors under invalid fields.
+1) (need to paste) Add form validation and display errors under invalid fields.
-2) All fields are required.
+2) (need to paste) All fields are required.
 3) (done) Format, Country, City, Company options should be loaded from server.
 4) Save form data to server.
 ```